Funding of Cypriot companies in collaboration with the European Investment Bank

 - Advantages of EIB Funding

-Beneficiaries are small and medium-sized enterprises (SMEs), with less than 250 employees (full-time equivalent) and medium-capitalisation Companies (MidCaps), with minimum 250 and less than 3000 employees (full-time equivalent), based in Cyprus and the project for which they are funded is also located in Cyprus.
+Eligible Final Beneficiaries are small and medium sized enterprises (“SMEs”), defined as enterprises with less than 250 employees (full-time equivalent) or “MidCaps”, defined as enterprises with minimum 250 and less than 3000 employees (full-time equivalent).

 Beneficiaries active in any sector are eligible except the following non-exclusive activities: